James Robinson (running back)

-James Robinson (born August 9, 1998) is an American professional football running back.
+James Robinson (born August 9, 1998) is an American professional football running back for the Louisville Kings of the United Football League (UFL).
 He played college football for the Illinois State Redbirds and signed with the Jacksonville Jaguars as an undrafted free agent in 2020, and was traded to the New York Jets in 2022.
 In 2020, Robinson broke the National Football League (NFL) record for most scrimmage yards of any undrafted rookie.

 Early life

 Robinson was born and grew up in Rockford, Illinois.
 He attended Rockford Lutheran High School, where he played basketball and football.
 As a senior, he rushed 2,461 yards and 44 touchdowns and was named Class 4A All-State.
 Robinson set IHSA career records with 9,045 rushing yards and 158 rushing touchdowns.

 College career

-Robinson played in nine games as a true freshman in 2016, missing three games due to a calf injury and finishing the season as the Redbirds third-leading rusher with 322 yards and two touchdowns on 63 carries.
-He became the team's starting running back as a sophomore and was named first-team All-Missouri Valley Football Conference (MVFC) after rushing for 933 yards and 12 touchdowns.
-Robinson rushed for 1,290 yards and 12 touchdowns in his junior season and was again named first-team All-MVFC as well as a first-team All-American by Phil Steele, a second-team All-American by STATS and HERO Sports and to the Associated Press's third-team and was a finalist for the Walter Payton Award.
-As a senior, he rushed for 1,899 yards and 18 touchdowns and was a consensus first-team FCS All-American and a first-team All-Conference selection for the third straight season.
-Robinson finished his collegiate career with 4,444 rushing yards, second most in school history.
+Robinson started at Illinois State University as a true freshman in 2016 and played in nine games, missing three due to a calf injury.
+He was largely used in a reserve capacity and finished the season as the Redbirds' third-leading rusher, with 322 yards and two touchdowns on 63 touches.

+Robinson became Illinois State’s starting running back as a sophomore in 2017 and quickly emerged as one of the top players in the Missouri Valley Football Conference (MVFC).
+He rushed for 933 yards and 12 touchdowns, helping lead the Redbirds to an MVFC championship and an appearance in the FCS playoffs.
+His performance earned him first-team All-MVFC honors.

+During his junior season in 2018, Robinson raised his national status.
+He carried for 1,290 yards and 12 touchdowns, as well as many 100-yard rushing games, establishing his reputation as one of the FCS' most productive backs.
+Robinson was awarded first-team All-MVFC for the second straight season and earned All-American honors, including first-team honors from Phil Steele and third-team honors from the Associated Press.
+He was also nominated as a finalist for the Walter Payton Award.

+As a senior in 2019, Robinson had one of the best rushing seasons in school history.
+He led the FCS with 1,899 rushing yards and added 18 touchdowns, earning consensus first-team FCS All-American honors and his third consecutive first-team All-MVFC selection.
+Robinson concluded his collegiate career with 4,444 rushing yards, the second-most in Illinois State history, and was widely regarded as one of the top FCS running backs heading into the NFL draft.